Hello, I'm Val. Welcome to my page.

 I am a registered member of the BACP (MBACP) and adhere to their Ethical Code of Practice.

-I have worked as a bereavement counsellor and have also supported clients with anticipatory loss.
-I also work at the As You Are Centre in Southwick with clients experiencing a broad range of issues such as depression, anxiety, anger, abuse, relationship difficulties, loss and bereavement .
+I have trained and worked as a bereavement counsellor, working also with anticipatory loss.
+I have worked at the As You Are Centre in Southwick with clients experiencing a broad range of issues such as depression, anxiety, anger, abuse, relationship difficulties, trauma, loss and bereavement .

 Other relevant training: